Milk of the poppy

 In Meereen, some pit fighters dull their nerves with milk of the poppy before going out to die in the fighting pits.
 Victors will drink milk of the poppy afterwards for the pain of their wounds.

-During the Dance of the Dragons civil war, at the Battle of Rook's Rest, King Aegon II Targaryen suffered broken ribs, a broken hip, and dragonfire burns that covered half his body.
+During the [[Dance of the Dragons], at the Battle of Rook's Rest, King Aegon II Targaryen suffered broken ribs, a broken hip, and dragonfire burns that covered half his body.
 He was treated with milk of the poppy, and was "lost in poppy dreams", bedridden for the rest of the year.
 When the greens took Dragonstone, Aegon was further injured with two shattered legs, but refused milk of the poppy, living the rest of his life in great pain.

 A Game of Thrones

 During the confrontation with Ser Jaime Lannister and his men, Lord Eddard Stark is caught beneath his fallen horse and his leg is shattered.
-He is returned to the Tower of the Hand, where Grand Maester Pycelle attends to his injury, giving him milk of the poppy for the pain.
-Under the influence of the milk of the poppy, Ned sleeps for six days and seven nights, and dreams of the showdown at the Tower of Joy.
+He is returned to the Tower of the Hand, where Pycelle attends to his injury, giving him milk of the poppy for the pain.
+Under the influence of the milk of the poppy, Ned sleeps for six days and seven nights, and dreams of the combat at the tower of joy.

 A Clash of Kings